dao-v/Vocal_Replacement_of_Audio_Recordings/README.md

 Hardware Requirements:<br>
 - 16+ GB of RAM<br>
-- At least 100 GB of Hard Drive Storage (1+ TB if wanting to train all speakers available in all datasets)<br><br><br>
+- At least 100 GB of Hard Drive Storage (1+ TB if wanting to train all speakers available in all datasets)<br>
-- GPU and TensorFlow-GPU highly recommended
+- GPU and TensorFlow-GPU highly recommended<br><br>

 For more information, see Thesis.